 In the development of business models for repair and circular remarketing solutions, the focus is on a systematic inclusion of ecological and economic aspects, including the identified barriers and challenges in the two market sectors.

 • The market for reused equipment was widely researched using the example of notebooks and the flow of goods (sourcing, sale) was documented.

 • Attitudes towards the purchase of used IT equipment and the commissioning of repairs were surveyed.

 • The market structures of spare parts supply were analysed for the cascading use of electrical and electronic equipment.

 Finally, customer requirements were identified, which will be considered in the further development

 of business models.
 In the practical study on repair, for example, the reduction of repair costs and prices is being investigated by optimising and redesigning processes.

 Value-added and revenue models

-Economic and ecological impact analyses will be carried out to determine the economic viability and suitability for reducing environmental impacts.
+Economic and ecological impact analyses will be carried out to determine the economic viability and suitability for reducing the environmental impacts.
 The knowledge gained in the project will be transferred to other application domains and recommendations for the design of circular economy systems and the design of business models will be made available in the form of a guideline.

 Project sheets of the funding measure (German) (August 2019)